 Cadbury was founded in 1824 when John Cadbury opened a grocer’s shop at 93 Bull Street, Birmingham, England.
 Among other things, he sold cocoa and drinking chocolate, which he prepared himself using a pestle and mortar.
 Now, the brand offers a host of delicious chocolates and drinks, including the Cadbury Egg, Cadbury Dairy Milk chocolates, Flake, Wispa, Twirl and Eclairs chocolates, and Cadbury Bourneville drinking chocolate.

-Markets: Australia, New Zealand, United Kingdom
+Markets: Australia, Canada, Malaysia, New Zealand, Nigeria, South Africa, United Kingdom

 Cadbury Creme Egg